zorrobyte/eon-neos-builder/README.md

  1. make setup-env (first time only)
  2. make build-all.
 I had to restart this process several times due to errors, but it always seemed to pick up where it left off
  3. ./builder/flash_oneplus.sh   # change to leeco if appropriate
- 4. make destroy-env
-   * optional if you want to recover your disk space after you're done
+ 4. make destroy-env - _optional if you want to recover your disk space after you're done_

 Supported Phones
 ------